Pristina International Airport: History

+Foundation and early years

 The airport was originally built as Slatina Air Base, containing the second-largest military underground hangar complex in Yugoslavia.

-From 12 to 26 June 1999, there was a brief but tense stand-off between NATO and the Russian Kosovo Force in which Russian troops occupied the airport.
-A contingent of 200 Russian troops deployed in Bosnia and Herzegovina then crossed into Kosovo and occupied the airport in Pristina, the capital city of Kosovo.
+From 12 to 26 June 1999, there was a brief but tense stand-off between NATO and the Russian Kosovo Force in which Russian troops possessed the airport.
+A contingent of 200 Russian troops deployed in Bosnia and Herzegovina, crossed over into Kosovo and subsequently captured the airport in Pristina.

 The apron and the passenger terminal were renovated and expanded in 2002 and again in 2009.
 In June 2006, Pristina International Airport was awarded the Best Airport 2006 Award by Airports Council International (ACI).
-Winning airports were selected for excellence and achievement across a range of disciplines including airport development, operations, facilities, security and safety, and customer service.
+Winning airports were selected for excellence and achievement across a range of disciplines, including airport development, operations, facilities, security and safety, and customer service.

 On 12 November 2008, Pristina International Airport received for the first time in its history the annual one-millionth passenger (excluding military).
 A special ceremony was held at the airport where the one-millionth passenger received a free return ticket to a destination of his choice served by the airport.

+Development since 2010

-In late 2010, the airport was renamed from Pristina International Airport to Pristina International Airport Adem Jashari, the founder of the Kosovo Liberation Army, which fought for the secession of Kosovo from the Federal Republic of Yugoslavia during the 1990s.
+In late 2010, the airport was renamed from Pristina International Airport to Pristina International Airport Adem Jashari, the founder of the Kosovo Liberation Army.